cage-challenge/cage-challenge-4/documentation/docs/pages/tutorials/03_Actions/A_Understanding_Actions/1_Action_Space.md

 # The Action Space

 Without the use of wrappers,  CybORG actions need to be constructed by the agent before being passed in.
-If you are not interested this, we suggest you skip to the [Wrapper tutorial](06_Wrappers.ipynb).

 The action space is updated every step and can returned from the environment using the `get_action_space` function.
 Because this dictionary is quite large, we will only print the keys below.